violetrollergirl/violetrollergirl.com/resources/for-clients/booking-guide/index.md

 I wrote this page to help those of you who want a meticulously crafted step-by-step guide to walk through booking time with me.
 It explains how to start and what to do at every step of the way.
 Its extraordinary detail may be overkill for many of you, but provides a thorough reference regardless.

-The point of this is not not to ensure perfection, but rather to give you clarity during the process should you seek it.
+The point of this is not to ensure perfection, but rather to give you clarity during the process should you seek it.
 While this guide is specific to booking *me*, you'll probably find it useful for booking any companion, as most of what I ask for is standard across the industry.

 ## Table of contents